-The A1 Belfast to Dublin road is currently undergoing extensive renovation and upgrading between Loughbrickland and Sheepsbridge.
-The works include the upgrading of the existing single lane carriageway to a dual carriageway standard.
-Associated works include the construction of brand new sections of the road which incorporates the engineering of cuts and fills in the local landscape.
+The A1 Belfast to Dublin road has undergone extensive renovation and upgrading between Loughbrickland and Sheepsbridge.
+The works included the upgrading of the existing single lane carriageway to a dual carriageway standard.
+Associated works included the construction of brand new sections of the road which incorporates the engineering of cuts and fills in the local landscape.
 An Environmental Impact Statement was prepared by Babtie Group, Belfast and a copy has been made available to the Council.
-The construction works is not considered as contentious and will only have a short term impact on local air quality.
+The construction works was not considered as contentious and only had a short term impact on local air quality.
+No significant complaints regarding air pollution associated with construction were received by the Council.